youssafB/eda-sales-analysis/README.md

 ## 🧠 Segmentation Logic

+- Customers are scored from 1 to 5 on Recency, Frequency, and Monetary metrics based on their relative rankings.
-Using RFM scores, customers are grouped into 8 key segments:
+- Using these RFM scores, customers are grouped into 8 key segments :

 | Segment Name             | Rule Logic           | Description                                   |
 |--------------------------|----------------------|-----------------------------------------------|